justsz/cdn/README.md

 ```javascript
 mapPanel.addLayer({layerType: pandemix.map.bubbleChartLayer, name: "Bubble chart", unitRadius: 3});
 ```
+`layerType` - type of layer to add
+`name` - name that appears in layer toggle control
 `unitRadius` - radius in pixels corresponding to one count at minimal zoom
 `chargeDensity` - controls how strongly the particles repel each other
 `minRadius` - minimum radius in pixels at minimal zoom